SFULibrary/islandora_doi_framework/README.md

 * a "Assign DOIs to Islandora objects" permission
 * a Drush script for adding a DOI to a list of objects

-This module differs from the [Islandora DOI](https://github.com/Islandora/islandora_scholar/tree/7.x/modules/doi) bundled with Islandora Scholar in that it and its submodules only mint new DOIs.
+This module differs from the [Islandora DOI](https://github.com/Islandora/islandora_scholar/tree/7.x/modules/doi) bundled with Islandora Scholar in that this module and its submodules only mint new DOIs and manage updating the data associated with a DOI.
 Scholar's DOI module allows for the creation of new objects from a list of DOIs.

 ## Requirements